Beloth/Ostston/Previous Session/What happened so far.md

 Heading towards Hillard Fort the party encounters and defeat an Orge.
 The party reached Hillard Fort.
 From the treeline they attempted to sneek up to the gate but unfortunately failed.
 Using Disguise Self Angus pretended to be a guard and managed to talk the gatekeeper (Len) into opening the gate at which point they captured him.

-After questioning him the party found that most of the fake guards had left a couple of days ago.
+After questioning him the party found that the Fort had been taken over by an unknown force which then took up a disguise of being guards and he and several others had also been hired to be pretend guards.
+However most of the fake guards had left a couple of days ago.
 Only the "Captain" Delgarion and a few other are left.

 The party sneaks into the tower fight the remaining fake guards and captian to the death.
+After a brief investigation they discover that the fake guards had been buying kidnapped people from the tribesmen and selling them goods (weapons, armour and trade goods) in return.

-Afterwhich they are distracted by a large dust cloud moving towards the fort.
+They are distracted by a large dust cloud moving towards the fort.
 They see a large number of tribemen running towards the fort.
 They close the gate and prepare to receive them but as the tribemen get closer they see that they are being chased by mounted guardsmen led by Lieutenant Jeffery who overtake and kill all the tribesmen.

 ###Session 4 - 18th January